syncfusion-content/maui-docs/MAUI/ProgressBar/Appearance.md

 ![rangecolors](images/Appearance/RangeColors.png)

-The following code sample demonstrates how to apply gradient transition effect to the range colors in the linear progress bar.
+The following code sample demonstrates how to apply gradient transition effect to the range colors in the progress bar.

 {% tabs %}